Low MOQ — 100 Pieces

 Deepwove's 100-piece minimum order quantity reflects the cost floor of pattern release, fabric mill minimums, and Hangzhou factory line setup.
 Below 100 pieces, the per-unit math does not survive sample fee absorption.
 At 100 pieces, premium DTC founders place real first orders.
 Most China clothing manufacturers quote 500 to 1,000.

 Three production realities set the number.
-Fabric mill minimums for premium-tier woven and knit typically land at 150 to 300 meters — enough for 80 to 140 garments depending on consumption.
+Fabric mill minimums for premium-tier woven and knit run to a set yardage floor — often more cloth than a sub-100-piece run consumes.
 Pattern release fees and factory line setup are fixed per style regardless of run length.
+What is MOQ, and why is it usually higher than this? →

 Below 100 pieces, the per-unit cost line rises sharply.
 Sample fees of $250 to $350 cannot credit back meaningfully against smaller runs.
 Fabric overage runs proportionally larger when mill minimums exceed garment requirements.
 Deepwove analyzed past production data and found 100 pieces is where the math stabilizes for premium DTC margin structures.